Autodidactic-Intelligence/Enigma-Machine/README.md

 # Enigma-Machine
 A juvenile encryption program based off of the enigma machine.
-Complete with a GUI interface for easy interaction.
+Complete with a GUI for easy interaction.